-- 1. The Title IX Coordinator will assign investigators to each case.
-Investigators will ensure that accommodations for the complainant and the respondent 'or other necessary remedial short-term actions are successfully met. - 2.
-Investigators will: - a.
-Identify the correct policies allegedly violated. - b.
-Conduct an immediate initial investigation to determine if there is reasonable cause to charge the respondent(s). - c.
-If there is insufficient evidence to support reasonable cause, the grievance should be closed with no further action. - d.
-Meet with the complainant to finalize the grievance. - e.
-Prepare the notice of charges on the basis of initial investigation. - f.
-Develop a strategic investigation plan which may include a witness list, an evidence list, an intended timeframe, and an order of interviews for all witnesses, including the respondent. - g.
-Conduct a thorough, reliable, and impartial investigation.
-Witnesses may or may not be given notice prior to the interview. - h.
-Complete the investigation promptly, and without unreasonable deviation from the intended timeline. - Make a finding on the case, based on a preponderance of the evidence which indicates that it is more likely than not that a policy violation has or has not occurred. - j.
-Prepare a complete report on the investigation and its findings to present to the Deputy. - 3.
-Following the investigation, the Title IX Coordinator will distribute a written Letter of Determination to the affected parties. - a.
-The individual (s) alleged to have committed discrimination or harassment may accept the findings; accept the findings in part and reject the findings in part; or reject all findings. - b.
-The complainant will also be notified of the outcome of the investigation at this time. - 4.
-If the findings indicate that it is likely that the alleged discrimination or harassment has not occurred, the investigation will be closed. - 5.
-Where the findings indicate that it is more likely than not that the alleged discrimination or harassment has occurred, and the respondent(s) accepts the findings that s/he violated college policy, an appropriate sanction will be imposed by the Title IX Coordinator, in conjunction with the Deputy Coordinator.
-The College President is informed of the proposed sanctions and has final approval for these sanctions.
+- 1. The Title IX Committee will assign 1-3 members to serve as the Investigative Team, who will conduct the investigation.
+The lead investigator will confer with the Title IX Committee members on accommodations for the complainant or other necessary remedial short-term actions.
+The Title IX Committee will apprise the Vice President for the appropriate division of the grievance, or if the grievance is against a student, the Vice President of Student Affairs. - 2.
+The Investigative Team will: - Be staffed with trained students (for student cases only), faculty, staff and administrators; - Identify the correct policies allegedly violated - Conduct an immediate initial investigation to determine if there is reasonable cause to charge the respondent(s) - If there is insufficient evidence to support reasonable cause, the grievance should be closed with no further action - Meet with the complainant to finalize the grievance - Prepare the notice of charges on the basis of initial investigation - Develop a strategic investigation plan which may include a witness list, an evidence list, an intended timeframe, and an order of interviews for all witnesses, including the respondent - Conduct a thorough, reliable and impartial investigation.
+Witnesses may or may not be given notice prior to the interview - Complete the investigation promptly, and without unreasonable deviation from the intended timeline - Make a finding on the case, based on a preponderance of the evidence which indicates that it is more likely than not that a policy violation has or has not occurred - Prepare a complete report on the investigation and its findings to present to the Deputy - 3.
+Following the investigation, the Title IX Committee and Investigation Team will distribute a written Letter of Determination to the affected parties. - The individual (s) alleged to have committed discrimination or harassment may accept the findings; accept the findings in part and reject the findings in part; or reject all findings. - The complainant will also be notified of the outcome of the investigation. - 4.
+If the findings indicate that it is likely that the alleged discrimination or harassment has not occurred, the investigation should be closed.
+The complainant who filed a complaint may request an extraordinary decision for the Title IX Committee to refer the complaint to a hearing.
+A hearing will only be granted by the Title IX Committee in exceptional circumstances. - 5.
+Where the findings indicate that it is more likely than not that the alleged discrimination or harassment has occurred, and the respondent(s) accepts the findings that s/he violated college policy, an appropriate sanction will be imposed.
+If the complaint is against a student, the sanction will be determined by the Vice

+President of Student Affairs in consultation with the Title IX Committee and the Investigative Team.
+If the complaint is against a Black River Technical College employee involving a student, the Vice President for the appropriate division in consultation with the Director of Human Resources, Title IX Committee and the Vice President of Student Affairs will determine the sanction.
 Black River Technical College will act to end the discrimination, prevent its recurrence, and remedy its effects on the person who filed the complaint and on the Black River Technical College community.